Sue9104/web-manual/interface/owner-project-management.md

 ![](/assets/project_management.overview.information.png)

 Operation:
-1. add new members
+1. **add new members** to project and these members must register first
-2. extend the deadline
+2. **extend the deadline** according to schedule.

-  - If you want to add more people to the project after creation who must be registered first, operation with "add members" panel.
+4. **change the visibility level**: only support changes from private to public.
+5. change language, project name, priority, and description.

 #### Schedule

-The project schedule are divided into two categories for display: project stage shedule and member schedule.
-"Allocate" and "Conflict-handle" button are two quick way to allocate items and handle conflict items.
+The project schedule are divided into two categories for display: project shedule and member schedule.
+"Assginment" and "Feedback" button are two quick way to workspace of assignment and feedback of current project.

 ![](/assets/project_management.schedule.png)

+Operation:
+1. assign project items
+2. reply to suggestion

 #### Upload

 Just click the "Upload" button to add or append items.
-Current support format is csv (comma-delimited) and format can be download through "Format Help" button.
+Current support format is csv (comma-delimited) and click "Download Template" if you don't know the format.

 ![](/assets/project_management.upload.png)